Universal Thermodynamic Uncertainty Relation in Non-Equilibrium Dynamics

 for any trading strategy.
 The existence of such a $Q$ is guaranteed by the fundamental theorem of finance (no-arbitrage theorem), and inequality~\eqref{eq: sharpe ratio bound} applies to any price dynamics that obeys the fundamental theorem of finance.
 In fact, this bound has the same form as the celebrated Hansen-Jagannathan (HJ) bound in theoretical finance \cite{hansen1991implications, cochrane2000beyond, bjork2006towards}.
 The HJ bound is a fundamental relation in theoretical finance because it applies to all models of the market, and there have been many applications of it besides upper bounding the Sharpe ratio \cite{kan2006new, snow1991diagnosing, stutzer1995bayesian, gagliardini2020comparing}.
 While the original HJ bound can only be applied to the case in which $Q$ is a martingale distribution, our result applies to an arbitrary distribution $Q$ such that $\langle \mathcal{R}\rangle_Q = r_f$.
-Our bound potentially gives a tighter bound on the achievable profitability than the original HJ bound because the space of all possible distributions is much larger than the space of martingale distributions.
-This application shows that the HJ bound in finance is comparable to the thermodynamic uncertainty relations in physics, and the crucial difference between the two bounds arises from the choice of the reference probability $Q$.
-The choice of fundamental importance in physics is the time-reversed dynamics $P^*([x]^*)$, while the fundamental choice in finance is the martingale measure, under which one obtains the risk-free return.
-Therefore, our derived TUR unifies a fundamental bounds in physics and finance.

-\textit{Derivation of Inequality~\eqref{eq: main result intro}}.
-Now, we derive the proposed TUR \eqref{eq: main result intro}.
-For an arbitrary observable $f = f([x])$ and that of a reference dynamics $Q$, the master fluctuation theorem with absolute irreversibility \cite{murashita2014nonequilibrium} implies
+The bound~\eqref{eq: entropy bound for finance} is a new relation we discovered.
+One important utility of the proposed relation for finance is that it allows one to check the validity and correctness of existing theories of finance (this is also what the related Hansen–Jagannathan bound can be useful for).
+For example, existing stock price data allows one to estimate the return $r$ and its volatility $\sigma$, and the minimal models allow one to calculate the time-reversed return $r^*$, and the entropic term $e^{-2\Delta S}$, and this can be plugged into the proposed TUR relation, the violation of which can then be used to reject the economic theory under consideration.
+Our result thus offers a novel method to test the validity of economic theories with physics-relevant quantities (such as the entropy production rate), which presents yet another remarkable usage of physics principles in other fields.